Visible Light Microscopy

 The other cameras could use medium resolution for viewing and high resolution for photography.
 Touplite has this option.
 At medium resolution the 5 MP camera is a good match for the software viewing area with a reasonable frame rate.
 An Apple 21.5 inch Retina screen shows 2304 vertical pixels so the Touplite viewing height is about 1912 pixels.
 This matches the 5 MP camera at full resolution but the low 5 fps frame rate may be annoying.
 The optics of a high quality microscope actually provides a somewhat lower resolution, particularly in air, for the reasons described above.
 Note that the higher resolution cameras have a lower dynamic range, they have lower frame rates and they are noisier.
 As computers evolve, a USB-3.0 or USB-C camera might be a better option in the future.
 In my case cost was an issue.

 The imaging software blurs slide movements so the higher frame rates, specified with the lower resolution settings, are not realised in practice.
 A small object moving within a stationary field of view would probably be rendered better.
 The USB-2.0 interface limits the data rate.
 A coloured image at 1200x1024 pixels has 3x256 colour levels making for a total data size of 943,718,300 M bits or 118 Megabytes of 8 bit information.
 Compression and buffering reduces this.
 The typical 30 MB/s data rate of a good USB-2.0 connection is stressed if too much image content is changing at the same time.
+The frame rates are higher if auto-exposure is disabled in Touplite.
 USB-3.0 is better for good video but it is more expensive.

 Omax 1.3 MP Microscope Camera